dmitryreaper/Emacs/README.md

 # Emacs
-Configuration for development in C/C++
+Configuration for development in C/C++, Python

 I recommend changing the purpose of the ctrl key to caps lock for convenient operation